 Eduardo Galeano has made an evocative encapsulation of a story from Kadiweu mythology about the origin of the colors of birds.
 This particular story is full of talking animals and the blood of a martyred child, yet I am drawn to the magical realism of myths like this one.
 From our vantage point in an age of science, I am in awe of the thousands of stories which sought to explain the mysteries of our world.

-The music serves to enhance the mystery, wandering without a true key center for the entire piece.
+The music enhances the mystery, wandering without a true key center for the entire piece.
 It is a consonant world full of fourths and fifths, and the harmony often finds a pocket of tonality before skating off again, searching elsewhere.
 The piece finally comes to rest on E-flat, but even then there are extra notes, casting shadows.
-Nothing seems truly resolved.
-Nothing seems truly explained.
+Nothing truly resolved, nothing truly explained.

 “White Those That Stayed Still” is a setting of “Colors,” a text from Memory of Fire, 1.
 Genesis by Eduardo Galeano.
 Translated by Cedric Belfrage.
 Used by permission.